What is a Franchise?

 A Business Format Franchise is a franchise model where a Franchisee pays the Franchisor to copy the entire business model and run it independently under the Franchisor’s brand name.
 In a business format franchise, the investment is heavy and often requires a bigger staff than in a Job Franchise or Product Franchise case.

 What is an Investment Franchise?

 An Investment Franchise is a franchise model where a large-scale business looking for capital investment invites interested Franchisees in the form of an investor.
-Investment Franchise can be seen as a partnership intended not to run a separate business and yet exit with a good percentage capital gain.
+An investment Franchise can be seen as a partnership intended not to run a separate business and yet exit with a good percentage of capital gain.

 What is a Conversion Franchise?

 A Conversion Franchise is a franchise model where a Franchisee adopts the parent company’s trademarks, marketing and advertising programs, training system, and client service protocols.
 The model transforms pre-existing, independently-owned businesses into members of a standardized network.
 Both scalability and profitability are top features.

 Most people assume Franchising is all about the legal bound between two parties.
 While the legislation is essential, it is not the most critical aspect of Franchising to comprehend.
 While answering a Franchise, one needs to understand that Franchise is about the Franchisor’s brand image at its core.
 Apart from that, the Franchisor’s assistance is also important.
 Franchising is defined by the relationship that exists between the Franchisor and the Franchisee.